signalfx/signalfx-agent/docs/smart-agent-next-steps.md

 After you have installed the SignalFx Smart Agent on a single host and discovered some of its capabilities, you may want to install the agent on multiple hosts.
 Those next steps are discussed below.

-You may also want to configure various monitors for your environment.
-See [Monitor Configuration](#./docs/monitor-configuration) for Linux and [Windows Setup](#./docs/windows-setup) for Windows monitors.

  - [Configuration Management Tools](#configuration-management-tools)
  - [Packages](#packages)